Panasonic G9 vs Pentax K-3 II

 Review summary: Panasonic G9 vs Pentax K-3 II

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Pentax K-3 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60i).